 The Miniature Australian Shepherd (a.k.a.
 Mini Aussie and Miniature American Shepherd) resulted from a breeding program that was begun in 1968.
 They originated in California with two small studs of Australian Shepherd type.
-The aim was to produce a scaled down version of the Australian Shepherd using the small progeny of Australian Shepherd lines.
-The smaller dogs were to be under 18", and exhibit the same intelligence, temperament and instinct to herd of the larger dogs, but be small enough to travel easily and be a "house" dog.
+The aim was to produce a scaled-down version of the Australian Shepherd using the small progeny of Australian Shepherd lines.
+The smaller dogs were to be under 18", and exhibit the same intelligence, temperament, and instinct to herd of the larger dogs, but be small enough to travel easily and be a "house" dog.
 The "Toy" Australian Shepherds are to be under 13" (in some breed registries under 14").
-They also retain the intelligence, temperament and instinct of the larger dogs, but due to the much smaller bone structure, they are considered more of a companion pet than working dog.
+They also retain the intelligence, temperament, and instinct of the larger dogs, but due to the much smaller bone structure, they are considered more of a companion pet than a working dog.

 Colors of the Mini Aussie include black, blue merle, red and red merle.
 All of these coat colors can also include copper points and white markings.
 Faults are white areas around eyes and ears, and white body or splashes of white throughout the coat.

 The head should be clean cut with the top of the skull of equal length and width to the muzzle, which tapers to the tip.

 Eyes can be brown, blue, amber, green or any combination of the four, including flecked or marbled.
 Often one eye will be different from the other.